Sevastopol International Airport: Military airfield since 1941

-The airfield is located next to the coast, in the Nakhimovsky area of Sevastopol, north of the city center, close to the adjacent neighborhood Lyubimovka.
+The airfield is located next to the coast, in the Nakhimov District of Sevastopol, north of the city centre, close to the adjacent neighbourhood of Lyubimovka.

-The Belbek airfield was built as an operational airfield in 1938 - in the summer of that year, the 3rd and 4th aviation squadrons of the 32nd Fighter Aviation Regiment of the Black Sea Fleet Air Force landed on it for the first time on I-15bis aircraft.
+The Belbek airfield was built as an operational airfield in 1938; in the summer of that year, the 3rd and 4th aviation squadrons of the 32nd Fighter Aviation Regiment of the Black Sea Fleet Air Force landed on it for the first time in I-15bis aircraft.
 In the summer of 1939, one squadron of fighters was on duty at the airfield.

-In 1940, experiments were carried out on the suspension of I-16 fighters on the TB-3 aircraft, the so-called Zveno project.
-The TB-3 carrier bomber, in theory, delivered to the target the attached I-16 fighters, on which bombs were suspended.
-I-16s acted in this case as dive bombers.
+In 1940, experiments were conducted on suspending I-16 fighters from TB-3 aircraft, the Zveno project.
+The TB-3 carrier bomber theoretically delivered the attached I-16 fighters, armed with bombs, to the target.
+The I-16s acted in this case as dive bombers.
 Work continued until January 1941.
 The base airfield of the "SPB link" was the Evpatoria airfield, and the 2nd Squadron of the 32nd IAP, which took part in these experiments, was at that time stationed at Belbek airfield.
-Also located here was the 3rd Squadron on I-153 and the regiment's command and control unit.
+Also located there were the 3rd Squadron on I-153s and the regiment's command and control unit.

-Constructed without a hardened runway, a concrete runway was constructed after the war.
+Originally built without a hardened runway, the airfield received a concrete runway after the war.

-In 1947 the Black Sea Fleet's 62nd Fighter Aviation Regiment arrived at the base.
-In 1960 the regiment was transferred from the Soviet Navy to the Soviet Air Defence Forces.
+In 1947, the Black Sea Fleet's 62nd Fighter Aviation Regiment arrived at the base.
+In 1960, the regiment was transferred from the Soviet Navy to the Soviet Air Defence Forces.

-During the second half of the 1980s, after Mikhail Gorbachev came to power, the airfield was significantly increased and improved, as the airfield was to be used by him when travelling to the presidential dacha on the southern coast of the Crimea, near the cape of Foros.
-The name of the airport comes from the Belbek river, in the south-west of Crimea.
+During the second half of the 1980s, after Mikhail Gorbachev came to power, the airfield was significantly expanded and upgraded, as it was to be used by him when travelling to the presidential dacha on the southern coast of Crimea, near Cape Foros.
+The name of the airport comes from the Belbek River, in the southwest of Crimea.

-After Ukrainian independence in 1991 the airfield was under Ukrainian military control, with concomitant use as a civilian airport for a few years.
+After Ukrainian independence in 1991, the airfield was under Ukrainian military control, with concurrent use as a civilian airport for a few years.

-After Crimea was annexed by Russia in 2014, the Sevastopol transportation authorities said that Belbek airport was used for civilian charter flights from Ukraine and Russia.
+After Crimea was annexed by Russia in 2014, the Sevastopol transportation authorities stated that Belbek airport was used for civilian charter flights from Ukraine and Russia.

 2002–2007: International airport

 From July 2002, the airfield began to be used for civil aviation.
-In December 2002, the airport received a license for international flights.
-Between 2002 and 2007 over 2,500 flights were carried out, which transported about 25,000 passengers.
+In December 2002, the airport received a licence for international flights.
+Between 2002 and 2007, over 2,500 flights were carried out, transporting about 25,000 passengers.
 During 2007, civil flights were suspended again.
-In the spring 2009, it was announced that resumption of air links was to commence in the near future, but this did not happen.
+In spring 2009, it was announced that flights were to resume in the near future, but this did not happen.

 Ukrainian military use of the airfield as a fighter airbase continued alongside its civilian use.
-In 1996 the Su-15TM aircraft based there were replaced by the Su-27, and until 2014 the 204th Tactical Aviation Brigade flying the MiG-29 was based there.
+In 1996, the Su-15TM aircraft based there were replaced by the Su-27, and until 2014 the 204th Tactical Aviation Brigade flying the MiG-29 was based there.